Request Quote

 Equipment Protection For Hydroelectric Facility In Remote Location

-The West Fork Upper Battle Creek Diversion project, a $46 million expansion of Alaska’s largest hydroelectric facility at Bradley Lake Dam, sits about 30 miles northeast of Homer at the head of Kachemak Bay.
-The facility supplies wholesale power to six electric utilities that comprise the Railbelt electrical grid.
-The project expects to increase the practical power production capacity at the Bradley Lake Dam by approximately 10% and add around 5,000 homes to the Railbelt region’s main grid.
+The West Fork Upper Battle Creek Diversion project, a $46 million expansion of Alaska's largest hydroelectric facility at Bradley Lake Dam, is located about 30 miles northeast of Homer at the head of Kachemak Bay.
+The facility provides power to six electric utilities within the Railbelt electrical grid.
+This project aims to boost Bradley Lake Dam's power production capacity by approximately 10%, adding around 5,000 homes to the Railbelt's grid.

 PROTECTION FROM THE ELEMENTS